Over 1.5 million people have bought their home under the 'right to buy' scheme in the UK.

 Whether there are any fees and charges

 These can add a significant amount to the overall cost of a mortgage deal so it's important to factor fees into your comparison.
-Look for the mortgage deal that suits your requirements and offers the combination of low fees and a low interest rate.
+Look for the deal that suits your requirements and offers the combination of low fees and a low interest rate.

 You will generally find that you have many of the same mortgage options as other purchasers.
 However, if you aren't fully employed or if you have a less than perfect credit history you may have to look at specialist lenders who offer right to buy mortgages for bad credit.

-You should take each of these points into consideration when you compare right to buy mortgages so that you're able to find a mortgage deal that is affordable and suits your circumstances.
+You should take each of these points into consideration when you compare right to buy mortgages so that you're able to find a deal that is affordable and suits your circumstances.